deevee47/signup-backend/README.md

 OR
 * npm install
-  //installs all the packages needed
+  (installs all the packages needed)